devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 # XAI State-of-the-Art (SotA)

 It will become clear that present products fall short of the goal of "[enabling] human users to understand, appropriately trust, and effectively manage the emerging generation of artificially intelligent partners".
 I propose that one key issue is that such XAI products as we will next review concern themselves with a mechanistic explanation of a model's inner workings.
 However, the originally stated goal is one which is broader and revolves around our human *understanding* and *trusting* such models.
-Simply presenting illuminating what's inside the black-box and expecting the reflection to satisfy human understanding is wholly insufficient.
+Simply illuminating what's inside the black-box and expecting the reflection to satisfy human understanding is wholly insufficient.

 ## Tracing important parameters through model